BEST INSURANCE = LEVEL FLOTATION

 - 1 flooded boat

-Dangers of "Positive" or "Basic" flotation in boats
+The danger of "Positive" or "Basic" flotation

-So why is "Basic" or "Positive" flotation used so often?
+Why is Positive/Basic flotation used so often?

 Well, Level flotation takes up more room inside, and is more expensive to build into a boat, so Basic/Positive flotation is used to keep space at a maximum and retail prices affordable.
 Basic/Positive flotation is meant to keep a compromised boat from sinking down to the depths.
 It just leaves the crew paddling and clinging to the bow (usually) until help arrives, so life-jackets are paramount to survival.